 As the Republican National Convention took place, many were in Cleveland for a major political event.
 What attendees didn’t know is that they are in the midst of one of the world’s greatest architectural feats to date.
 The 10-acre Cleveland Public Square was expanded and modernized to incorporate vast green space and unique concrete designs.

 The newly overhauled project took a decade of planning and is a destination that is exceptionally walkable and livable.
-Designed by landscape architects at James Corner Field Operations, this sleek and modern project includes more than 2 million pounds of custom precast concrete from Tectura Designs.
+Landscape architects at James Corner Field Operations designed the space.
+This sleek and modern project includes more than 2 million pounds of custom precast concrete from Tectura Designs.

-With a team that had a combined 60+ years of experience, Tectura created a stunning array of massive concrete formations that are equal parts artistic and durable.
+With a team that had a more than 60 years of combined experience, Tectura created a stunning array of massive concrete formations that are equal parts artistic and durable.

 Justin Plunkett, furnishing division manager of Tectura Designs, says there was no major challenge to overcome.
 “On a project of this scale.
 Not really,” says Plunkett.
 “The original design was scaled back slightly to assist with logistical issues like transit and installing.”
 His team learned a few new tricks during the casting process that made the manufacturing process easier.